Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 If PostCSS is not your cup of tea, or for whatever reason you cannot use that approach to automate switching color schemes to a user’s preference, try at least to provide a theming option in your app’s configuration.
 Theming has become extremely simple since the release of CSS Custom Properties, so implementing this sort of switch is relatively easy and will greatly benefit anyone experiencing photophobia.

-Moving on
+Moving on#section7

 After a month and some days, the vertigo disappeared completely, and I was able to return to work without needing any meds or further treatment.
 It should stay that way, as for most people it’s a once-in-a-lifetime occurrence.